piyushiitg/LRUCachePython/README.md

 2. itertools
 3. random

-Improvement:
+*Improvement:*
 1. Command line Interface to Play with LRU Cache using argparser, click
-2. Print Data in Tabular format usign preetytables
+2. Print Data in Tabular format usign prettytables
 3. Divide this into Multiple module or files